Division of Agriculture entomologist on mission to save Arkansas' bees

-Forget murder hornets.
-Arkansas bee populations face plenty of life-threatening perils that are already here, shrinking their numbers and causing colonies to collapse, officials say.
+FAYETTEVILLE, Ark. — Forget murder hornets.
+Arkansas bee populations face plenty of life-threatening perils that are already here, shrinking their numbers and causing colonies to collapse.

 But all is not lost, because Neelendra Joshi is on a mission to save Arkansas’ bees.